C-GLISp: Preference-Based Global Optimization under Unknown Constraints with Applications to Controller Calibration

-The algorithm C-GLISp introduced in this paper can handle preference-based global optimization with unknown objective functions and unknown constraints better than other existing black-box surrogate methods (PBO and GLISp), as illustrated through benchmark problems and via a semi-automated MPC calibration example.
-We observed that the proposed approach can find satisfactory results within a small number of iterations and that it has a higher probability of proposing feasible samples during the exploration, thanks to the introduction of additional information by the decision-maker that is used to synthesize corresponding surrogate functions.
+The algorithm C-GLISp introduced in this paper can handle preference-based global optimization with unknown objective functions and unknown constraints better than other existing black-box surrogate methods (PBO and GLISp), as illustrated through benchmark problems.
+The autonomous driving case study demonstrated the application of C-GLISp in semi-automated MPC calibration.
+Although convergence to global optimizers cannot be guaranteed, we observed that the C-GLISp can find satisfactory results within a small number of iterations and that it has a higher probability of proposing feasible samples during the exploration thanks to the introduction of additional information by the decision-maker that is used to synthesize corresponding surrogate functions.

 Future research will be devoted to exploring different initial sampling methods, warm-starting procedures in the form of ``transfer learning'' from previous similar optimization runs, and preference-based collective learning to handle multiple decision-makers.
-We finally note that, while we have used C-GLISp for controller calibration, the algorithm can be used in a myriad of other applications in which a few tuning parameters must be decided based on preferences under constraints that cannot be easily quantified.
+We finally note that, while we have used C-GLISp for controller calibration, the algorithm can be used in many other applications in which a few tuning parameters must be decided based on preferences under constraints that cannot be easily quantified.